slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Raise your words, not your voice.
 It is rain that grows flowers not thunders."
 -- Rumi*
-> *"No one can make you feel inferior without your permission."
--- Eleanor Roosevelt*

 > *"An army of sheep led by a lion is better than an army of lions led by a sheep."
 -- Alexander the great*
 - you can tell a bully from a leader by how they treat people who disagree with them. -- Miles K. Davis